geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 The color of the icon.
-This can only be used with sdf icons.
+This can only be used with SDF icons.

 .. list-table::